klevente/homepage/content/posts/website-redesign-2.0.md

 </article>
 ```

-This strategy also made me move all blog posts a bit higher in the project tree into a dedicated `content` folder, which is very convenient and overall a nice separation of concerns.
+This strategy also made me move all blog posts to the root of the project tree into a dedicated `content` folder, which is very convenient and overall a nice separation of concerns.

 ### TypeScript